danmcgrath10/audio-visualizer/README.md

 ---

-**Built with ❤️ by the Audio Visualizer community using Web Audio API, Canvas 2D, and modern web technologies**
+**Built with ❤️ by EarGoo using Web Audio API, Canvas 2D, and modern web technologies**

 ## 🙏 Acknowledgments